All databases with this suffix - # - are "works in progress" and are continually being added to and will be updated both

 Specifying a date range for your search can speed the search process.
 The indexes for Birth, Death and Marriage Certificates have date restrictions due to government regulation.
 Read the story of the Genealogy SA BDM Certificates.

 Use the wildcards to search for parts of names, or names that begin or end with certain characters, * for multiple characters and ? for one character. eg. If searching for Joraslafsky or anything similar, enter *lafsky to find anything that ends in lafsky.

-Likewise, if you want to find someone born in 1888 with Last name beginning with L, you enter Date 1888 and Last name Lon*.
+Likewise, if you want to find someone born in 1888 with Last name of Longbottom or similar, you enter Date 1888 and Last name Lon*.
 Note - the wildcard search requires 3 characters plus the wildcard symbol.
 This will give you hundreds of results to wade through

 If your search narrows down to a person of interest, remember that you have only searched an index.
 An index is usually an extract taken from a more detailed source document.
 If you get a result from our index and you want more details, order a source document transcription or lookup, which you can do online through this website.